 - Three out of five people needing care are cared for at home.

-In 2011, 15.2 million family and friends provided 17.4 billion hours of unpaid care to those with Alzheimer’s and other dementias — care valued at $210.5 billion.
+In 2013, family members and friends provided 17.4 billion hours of unpaid care to those with Alzheimer’s and other dementias — care valued at $220.2 billion.
+In 2014, Medicare and Medicaid are expected to pay $150 billion for health care, long-term care and hospice for people with Alzheimer's and other dementias.
 Alzheimer’s disease is already one of the most costly diseases in the world.
 With increasing life expectancies and the aging baby-boom generation, Alzheimer’s will be a major public health issue for decades to come.

 As the 21st century unfolds, the Alzheimer’s Research & Prevention Foundation enters the millennium with an even more energetic dedication to our mission of eradicating Alzheimer’s disease and empowering individuals to improve and maintain the health of their brains.